j-o-e-y/unhashed/coin-guides/what-is-qtum_04-23-18/what-is-qtum.md

 The lead developer is [Jordan Earls](https://github.com/earlz), a self taught coder from the age of 13 with an impressive history of open source projects that includes a [review](https://github.com/Earlz/coinreviews) of over 200 cryptocurrencies.
 This undoubtedly gives Jordan a deep and thorough understanding of the history of blockchain development which should lead to faster and more effective progress for Qtum.

-Jordan, together with about 6 members of the Qtum team, have contributed most of the code to their Github repo.
+Jordan, together with a handful of other team members, comprise the vast majority of the code to their Github repo.
 However, since they share a code base, Qtum can pull in upgrades from Bitcoin's repo.
-This is exactly the point of open source development, and it's very smart of the Qtum team to take advantage of the robust development that happens on Bitcoin's code.
+This is exactly the point of open source development, and it's very smart of them to take advantage of the expansive development that has and continues to happen on Bitcoin's code.
 It's also worth mentioning that the Qtum developers always give proper attribution when they borrow code from Bitcoin.
-In my opinion, this says something positive about their ethics.
+In my opinion, this says something positive about their ethics as open source developers.

 ![github commit insight pic](/coin-guides/what-is-qtum_04-23-18/media_what-is-qtum/qtum_github-insight-commits.png)

 ### Goals

-In the long term, on a high level, Qtum's goal is to act as the bridge which connects legacy industries with the future.
+In the long term, and on a high level, Qtum's goal is to act as the bridge which connects traditional industries stuck using slower, and often wasteful, procedures with a more secure and automated future.
 They aspire to make smart contracts, distributed applications, and ERC20 tokens easier to use, more secure, and more scalable specifically for businesses.
 By providing click-and-play solutions that are adaptable to many cases, they can offer decreased cost and improved efficiency to industries such as mobile telecoms, industrial logistics, manufacturing, etc.

 The current objectives of the Qtum development team are all about gearing up for the future.
 Already having success on their testnet, the x86 Virtual Machine should be on the mainnet in late 2018, which will be the third platform for smart contract execution after Solidity and the Ethereum Virtual Machine (EVM).
 This will provide the resources for contracts that can process more data and be written in a larger number of languages, making the procedure of coding a contract more familiar to traditional developers.